 Campton Hills home prices are not only among the most expensive in Illinois, but Campton Hills real estate also consistently ranks among the most expensive in America.

-Campton Hills is a decidedly white-collar village, with fully 88.14% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Campton Hills is a village of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Campton Hills who work in management occupations (19.10%), sales jobs (17.99%), and office and administrative support (10.03%).
+Campton Hills is a decidedly white-collar village, with fully 88.71% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Campton Hills is a village of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Campton Hills who work in management occupations (21.52%), sales jobs (12.88%), and office and administrative support (8.90%).

 Also of interest is that Campton Hills has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 13.94% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Campton Hills telecommute to their jobs.
+Overall, about 8.04% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The people who call Campton Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Campton Hills residents report their race to be White, followed by Asian.
-Important ancestries of people in Campton Hills include Irish, Polish, Italian, and English.
+Important ancestries of people in Campton Hills include German, Irish, Italian, Polish, and English.

 The most common language spoken in Campton Hills is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Chinese.